DiamondJoseph/nobugs-talk/readme.md

 * GDA's Jython console was used as a client for blueapi, which ran in a beamline-local Kubernetes cluster.
 * A PandA device, Pilatus detector, TetrAMM ammeter, Aravis camera and Linkam temperature controller were created in ophyd-async.
-* A bluesky plan was written for the experimental proceedure which created and write a Sequence Table to the PandA; configured the Linkam to perform a stepped scan down in temperature, then target a high temperature; enabling the PandA to periodically triggered the other devices to collect while the Linkam went to the high temperature.
+* A bluesky plan was written for the experimental procedure which created and write a Sequence Table to the PandA; configured the Linkam to perform a stepped scan down in temperature, then target a high temperature; enabling the PandA to periodically triggered the other devices to collect while the Linkam went to the high temperature.
 * The bluesky RunEngine controlled the experiment and emitted bluesky event-model documents which were consumed by a NeXus service written to convert from the event-model scheme to Diamond's expected NeXus structure.

 ### ophyd-async